wonsage/WebFrontEndNotes/补充课/Vue Developer Course/Vue Developer 2023 Zero to Master.md

 The difference is that `mapWriteableState` can't add store's getter.
 ### Understanding Getters
 ### 17. Using Getters
+Define a getter for class name in Store, it returns different class name in different state cases.
+Register the store in comp, and access the classname getter via Computed.
 ## Master Project: Form Validation